zowe/zowe-client-swift-sdk/Sources/ZoweSDK/zosfiles/README.md

 ## Response usage

 The result can be either a JSON response from z/OS system with the result of the operation or an error description.
-To get a necessary object, convert the response to <a href="https://developer.apple.com/documentation/foundation/data" target="_blank">Data</a> format and use <a href="https://developer.apple.com/documentation/foundation/jsondecoder" target="_blank">JSONDecoder</a> to decode it respectively:
+To get a necessary object, convert the response to [Data](https://developer.apple.com/documentation/foundation/data) format and use [JSONDecoder](https://developer.apple.com/documentation/foundation/jsondecoder) to decode it respectively:

 ```swift
 z.files.listDsn(